RavenCutie21/MainlineRVC/README.md

 some tooltips on the train tab have been changed, to be more user friendly, and or explain what to do for newer users.
 This is still a proof of concept at the end of the day.

 Grab both RavenUI.py and RavenUI.bat and place inside of your Mainline RVC folder.
+This will be updated over time, but tooltips will be basic for now, as I currently believe it's enough for newer users.

 You can use this file anywhere else including colabs or your own forks, as long as you give credit.